MouseHatGames/The-Ultimate-Nerd-Game/README.md

 ## Disclaimer: the code is very bad

 TUNG was my first serious programming project, and I *did not* know what the hell I was doing.
 The code is extremely bad.
 I am deeply ashamed of it.
 I release this code with sincere apologies to the estate of Alan Turing and to God Himself.
-Do not take anything in here as an example of how you should do things; it's mostly an example of how *not* to do things.
+Do not take anything in here as an example of how you should do things; it's mostly an example of how you should *not* do things.

 ## Credits

 A huge thank you to my collaborators on TUNG, who all graciously agreed to this open source release of their work.

-* Programming and Game Design by ya boi, Jimmy Cushnie (http://jimmycushnie.com/)
+* Programming and game design by ya boi, Jimmy Cushnie (http://jimmycushnie.com/)
 * Original sound effects by Emmanuel Lagumbay (https://www.lagumbayaudio.com/)
 * The Ultimate Nerd Game logo by Daniel John
 * Legacy Mouse Hat Games logo by Brooke Morgan (https://brookemorgan.ca/)